luarocks/luarocks-site/static/md/home.md

 say hi at our [Gitter group](http://gitter.im/luarocks/luarocks).
 Check out our [ideas list](http://luarocks.github.io/luarocks/gsoc/ideas2017.html) (or share your own ideas!).
-Once you find a project you are interested in, you should contact the mentor for that project by email, and this [questionnaire](http://luarocks.github.io/luarocks/gsoc/apply2017.html).
+Once you find a project you are interested in, you should contact the mentor for that project by email, and fill and send them this [questionnaire](http://luarocks.github.io/luarocks/gsoc/apply2017.html).
 If your application looks appropriate, the mentor may ask you to perform some small task related to the project to assess your abilities, and discuss with